JuneJulyAugust/H-OBCA/README.md

 7. Install Julia package NearestNeighbors using Pkg.add("NearestNeighbors")

-8. Install Julia package ControlSystems using Pkg.add("ControlSystems") if you see error message like this
+8. Install Julia package ControlSystems using Pkg.add("ControlSystems")
+If you see error message like below? do Pkg.update() and install the package again
 ```sh
 ERROR: Unsatisfiable requirements detected for package OrdinaryDiffEq
 ```
-do Pkg.update() and install the package again

-9. To use Ros for Julia install [RobotOs](https://github.com/jdlangs/RobotOS.jl/releases) using Pkg.add("RobotOS") **TBU with codes**
+9. To use Ros for Julia install [RobotOs](https://github.com/jdlangs/RobotOS.jl/releases) using Pkg.add("RobotOS")
+**TBU with codes**

 You may see other error messages to install other Julia packages.
 You can type it to terminal and download the other packages